Table of Contents

 Your adjusted basis on the date of the change—that is, your original cost or other basis of the property, plus the cost of permanent additions or improvements since you acquired it, minus deductions for any casualty or theft losses claimed on earlier years' income tax returns and other decreases to basis.
 For other increases and decreases to basis, see Adjusted Basis in chapter 2.

-Several years ago you built your home for $140,000 on a lot that cost you $14,000.
+You originally built a house for $140,000 on a lot that cost you $14,000, which you used as your home for many years.
 Before changing the property to rental use this year, you added $28,000 of permanent improvements to the house and claimed a $3,500 casualty loss deduction for damage to the house.
-Part of the improvements qualified for a $500 residential energy credit, which you claimed on your 2010 tax return.
+Part of the improvements qualified for a $500 residential energy credit, which you claimed on a prior year tax return.
 Because land is not depreciable, you can only include the cost of the house when figuring the basis for depreciation.

 The adjusted basis of the house at the time of the change in its use was $164,000 ($140,000 + $28,000 − $3,500 − $500).